rowanmanning/dotfiles/README.md

 ### All

 You need to have the [1Password CLI](https://developer.1password.com/docs/cli/get-started/) installed.
+Secrets must be stored in a vault named `dotfiles`.

 ### Mac